AdityaKumarMishra/REACT/README.md

 1) Login to Amazon AWS and select an EC2 instance
 2) Select micro tier and Amazon Linux instances
 3) Create a key pair for the server or choose an existing one
-4) Set inbound/outbound security group settings
+4) Set inbound/outbound security group setting
     * Change HTTP to be open outbound and inbound
     * Change SSH to be open outbound and inbound